shailendrakumaromkar/superfuture-system/README.md

 Betting.sol

-Note : Frontend part is not completed yet as I am still learning it.
+Note : Frontend part couldn't completed yet as I am still learning & it will take some more time to complete.
 ##### borrowerInterest()  web3.JS